The Electric Vehicle (EV) Green Charger

 20. How can I charge my electric vehicle at home?
 How much does it cost?

-21. How will I be billed when using DEWA charge points? request?
+21. How will I be billed when using DEWA EV Green Charger?

-Customers that want to use DEWA charge points must register with DEWA for a card to access to a charge point.
-This card is linked to the customer’s account and is billed on a monthly basis.
+Customers that want to use DEWA EV Green Charger must register with DEWA for Green Charger card to access the EV Green Charger.
+This card is linked to the customer’s account and is currently billed on a monthly basis.

-22. How can I register my electric vehicle charge card with DEWA?
+22. How can I register my Green Charger card with DEWA?

-Visit any DEWA Customer Service Centre to register your car, and to obtain a card to access the machine.
-Please check in our website the timing, location for each branch
+Visit any of DEWA Customer Happiness Centres to register your car, and to obtain the Green Charger Card to access the charging points.
+Please check on our website the timing, location for each branch

 23. What documents are required to register with DEWA?

-You will need to provide your Emirates Identification card, your driving licence and your vehicle licence (Mulkiya).
+You will need to provide your Emirates ID, your driving license and your vehicle license (Mulkiya).

-24. Can I use one card for more than one vehicles?
+24. Can I use one Green Charger card for more than one vehicles?

 Yes, but any use of the card will be charged to the card owner.

 25. I sold my car.
-What do I need to do to deactivate my card?
+What do I need to do to deactivate my Green Charger card?

-You need to send an email to email@example.com, mentioning that you need to apply for final bill and deactivate your card, with a copy of your EID.
+You need to send an email to email@example.com, mentioning that you need to apply for final bill and deactivate your Green Charger card, with a copy of your EID.
 Once the final bill is ready, you will receive an SMS to settle your final bill at any DEWA branch.
-Alternatively, you can visit any DEWA Customer Service Centre and apply for the final bill.
+Alternatively, you can visit any DEWA Customer Happiness Centres and apply for the final bill with a copy of your EID.

 26. Are there any costs involved when registering?